VattraF4/Play-YT-with-Embed/README.md

 # Play-YT-with-Embed

-This is a mini project webpage that I use to play videos from YouTube and we can download video with IDM (Internet Download Mananger).
+This mini project webpage allows you to play YouTube videos and download them using IDM (Internet Download Manager).

-Why play with this webpage ?
+## Why use this webpage?

-    The reason is simple , because YouTube on Google Chrome brower don't let we download with IDM.
-In this case I write this webpage to let IDM work with it.
+YouTube on Google Chrome doesn't allow downloads with IDM.
+This webpage is designed to enable IDM to work seamlessly with YouTube videos.